PreferredAI/cornac/README.md

 # Response: {"recommendations": ["50", "181", "100", "258", "286"], "query": {"uid": "63", "k": 5, "remove_seen": false}}
 ```
 If we want to remove seen items during training, we need to provide `TRAIN_SET` when starting the serving app.
 We can also leverage [WSGI](https://flask.palletsprojects.com/en/3.0.x/deploying/) server for model deployment in production.
+Please refer to [this](https://cornac.readthedocs.io/en/latest/user/iamadeveloper.html#running-an-api-service) guide for more details.

 ## Efficient retrieval with ANN search